opendocsg/slw-judgments-backfill/2011_SGHC_228/report.md

 33     Despite the fac t that no one single test is c onc lusive as a measure of solvenc y, it is c ommonly ac c epted that the two primary indic ia of a c ompany’s inability to pay debts are the c ash flow test and the balanc e sheet test.
 For most purposes, it is the present inability to pay debts that is the c ruc ial fac tor.

 34     It is important to bear in mind, however, that the determination of whether a c ompany is insolvent is essentially a question of fac t.
-This c an be seen from _Tong Tien See Construction Pte Ltd (in liquidation) v Tong Tien See & Ors_ [2002] 3 SLR 76, where Tay Yong Kwang JC (as he then was) held:
+This c an be seen from _Tong Tien See Construction Pte Ltd (in liquidation) v Tong Tien See & Ors_ <span class="citation">[2002] 3 SLR 76</span>, where Tay Yong Kwang JC (as he then was) held:

  A c ompany is insolvent or unable to pay its debts when it is unable to meet c urrent demands, irrespec tive of whether the c ompany is possessed of assets whic h, if realised, would enable it to disc harge its liabilities in full.
 Insolvenc y in this c ommerc ial sense is princ ipally a question of fac t whic h may be established in a number of ways.
 However, proof that a c reditor’s debt has not been paid per se does not establish an inability to pay debts within the meaning of s 254(2)(c ) of the Companies Ac t (Cap 50, 1994 Ed).
 A temporary lac k of liquidity does [ sic ] not tantamount to insolvenc y.